dj1ch/minigotchi/INSTALL.md

 - You can click on the *Serial Monitor* button on the top bar to see the serial monitor output.
 Make sure the baud rate is `115200`.

-- **Compile errors happen with the Web editor, so you can just use the Arduino IDE app.
-Make sure you install all the correct libraries, and the correct [boards](https://github.com/esp8266/Arduino).
-See this issue I made [here](https://github.com/Pwnagotchi-Unofficial/minigotchi/issues/40)**

-**This is a new feature to be added, this won't actually work with the v1.1.1(beta) release.**

 - After everything starts up successfully, you can connect to the wifi network `minigotchi` using the password `dj1ch-minigotchi` with the webui being at http://192.168.4.1
 - Happy hacking!